 Working Papers

-Abstract: I construct a network of private colleges and universities based on their self-reported peer institutions and detect communities within it using an algorithm from the network science literature.
-I then estimate the causal effects of test-optional policies by comparing adopters and non-adopters within the same community.
-Adoption increases reported SAT scores and improves student-body diversity, but decreases the share of graduates majoring in a STEM field; however, effects vary by community.
-At the most selective liberal arts colleges, policy adoption causes an 8 (23) percent decline in the share of all (under-represented minority) graduates with a STEM major.
+Abstract: To investigate the heterogeneous impacts of test-optional policies, I construct a network of private colleges based on their self-reported peer institutions and detect communities within it using a network science algorithm.
+I then estimate treatment effects by comparing adopters and non-adopters within the same community.
+Overall, adoption increases reported SAT scores but decreases the share of bachelor’s degree completions in STEM, consistent with mismatch.
+Effects vary by community; at the most selective liberal arts colleges, policy adoption causes an 8 (23) percent decline in the share of all (under-represented minority) bachelor’s completions with a STEM major.